All Products

 Note

 Description: distinct and all specify whether to remove duplicate records during counting.
-The default value is all, which indicates that all records are counted.
+The default value is all, which specifies that all records are counted.
 If distinct is specified, only records that have unique values are counted.

 • Data type of the input value: NUMERIC, STRING, or BOOLEAN.